hvmonteiro/majin/README.md

-# QTube
+# Majin

-**Clone and run for a quick way to see an Electron in action.**
+**Clone and run for a quick way to see Majin in action.**

 An handy application to connect to Youtube to view videos, avoiding the hassle to use a full-blown browser.
-It renders Youtube's mobile website and can be minimized to desktop's tray.
+It requests mobile versions of website and can be minimized to desktop's tray.

 ## To Use